Alexander-L-Li/automatic_music_transcription/README.md

 - Stop early if data alignment or one-clip overfit fails.
 - Compare ControlNet-prior against the local supervised baseline, not against published AMT systems unless those are actually run under comparable settings.

-* This README was written with the help of Claude Code. *
+AI Usage Statement: This README was written with the help of Claude Code.